Patty Burness specializes in culinary & wine tourism & luxury travel. Get up close & personal with the best of her

 Just 10 miles south of San Francisco, find Sharp Park, a city-owned course designed by a man revered as the greatest golf architect of them all: Dr. Alister MacKenzie.
 He was commissioned by San Franciso’s Recreation and Parks Department to create a seaside links.
 He did that and much more when he designed and built Sharp Park.
 The course was opened in 1932, and it’s been the hub of civic life in the little town of Pacifica ever since.

 The course measures a very playable 6,382 yards from the back tees (5,699 from the front set) and plays to a par of 72.
-Among the most noteworthy holes are the 1st (where a creek crosses the fairway at the 300 yard mark); the 3rd (featuring a set of MacKenzie’s trademark camouflage bunkers); the 10th and 11th (demanding four pars of 414 and 413 yards respectively); the 14th (which borders Laguna Salada and also has a “deception bunker” protecting the green); and the 16th (which runs parallel to the sea wall that protects the course from the Pacific Ocean).
+Among the most noteworthy holes are the 1st (where a creek crosses the fairway at the 300-yard mark), the 3rd (which features a set of MacKenzie’s trademark camouflage bunkers), the 10th and 11th (which demand four-pars of 414 and 413 yards, respectively), the 14th (which borders Laguna Salada and also has a “deception bunker” protecting the green), and the 16th (which runs parallel to the sea wall that protects the course from the Pacific Ocean).